mlomb/battle/arena/README.md

 agents:
   latest:
     src: main.cpp
-  v15:
+  v3:
-    src: versions/v15.cpp
+    src: versions/v3.cpp
-  other:
-    win_bin: other/other.exe
+  starterbot:
+    cmd: python starter.py
+    files:
+        starter.py: ../bots/starter.py
 ```

-In this example, three agents are defined, two by source code and one by an executable.
+In this example, three agents are defined, two by source code and one by a custom command.
 The referee is selected by key from the [available referees](#available-referees).
 For more complex definitions, jump to the [referees section](#referees), or jump to the [agents section](#agents) .

 > [!NOTE]
 > If your IDE supports the [yaml-language-server](https://github.com/redhat-developer/yaml-language-server) (use the [YAML extension](https://marketplace.visualstudio.com/items?itemName=redhat.vscode-yaml) for VSCode), then you can enable schema validation by adding the following line at the top of the `env.yaml` file: